acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   * has sudo privileges
   * has installed docker per system-integration/tools/setup_docker.sh
-  * has added themselves to the docker group (sudo usermod -G docker $USER), and re-logged-in to activate docker group membership
+  * has added themselves to the docker group (sudo usermod -aG docker $USER), and re-logged-in to activate docker group membership
   * if deploying in preparation for use by a non-sudo user, has created the user account (sudo useradd -m <user>)